The Buckling and Clamped Plate Problems on Differential Forms

 and

 where each eigenvalue is repeated according to its multiplicity.
-Physically, problem $(\ref{clamped_plate_functions})$ describes the vibrations of a clamped plate, whereas problem $(\ref{buckling_functions})$ describes the critical buckling load of a clamped plate subjected to a uniform compressive force around its boundary. \\ These two problems were studied by numerous authors.
-In 1955, Payne \cite{Payne1955} proved that, if $M$ is a planar domain, then where $\lambda_2$ is the second eigenvalue of the Dirichlet problem on $M$ (see also \cite{Friedlander2004} for a corrected proof).
-In 1996, Ashbaugh and Laugesen showed, in their work in \cite{AL}, that whenever $M$ is a bounded and connected open subset of the Euclidean space $\R^n$, where $\lambda_1$ is the first eigenvalue of the Dirichlet problem on $M$.
-In \cite{ChenChengWangXia2012}, Chen, Cheng, Wang and Xia proved that, if the Ricci curvature is bounded below by $n-1$, then Ilias and Shouman gave in \cite{IliasShouman2019} an estimate relating the first eigenvalue $\Lambda_1$ of the buckling problem to $\mu_1$, the first nonzero eigenvalue of the Neumann problem:
+Physically, problem $(\ref{clamped_plate_functions})$ describes the vibrations of a clamped plate, whereas problem $(\ref{buckling_functions})$ describes the critical buckling load of a clamped plate subjected to a uniform compressive force around its boundary.

+These two problems were studied by numerous authors.
+In 1955, Payne~\cite{Payne1955} proved that, if~$M$ is a planar bounded domain, then

+where $\lambda_2$ is the second eigenvalue of the Dirichlet problem on $M$ (see also~\cite{Friedlander2004} for a corrected proof).
+In 1996, Ashbaugh and Laugesen showed, in their work in~\cite{AL}, that whenever $M$ is a~bounded and connected open subset of the Euclidean space $\R^n$,

+where $\lambda_1$ is the first eigenvalue of the Dirichlet problem on $M$.
+In~\cite{ChenChengWangXia2012}, Chen, Cheng, Wang and Xia proved that, if the Ricci curvature is bounded below by $n-1$, then